dcoles/ivle/doc/man/install.rst

 might work too.
 Debian/Ubuntu package names are given after the name of the software.

 ..
-If this list changes, you also need to change the list below.
+If this list changes, you also need to change the list below, and the list in bin/ivle-dev-setup.

 * Ubuntu 8.04 or later (other distros should work with some tweaking, but are untested)
 * Apache 2.x (``apache2``) with modules: